Special Education

 ECT 519.
 Methods of Reading Assessment, Instruction & Intervention.
 3 Hours.

-This 3-hour course will address knowledge and skills needed for selecting, administering, analyzing, interpreting, and discussing reading assessments.
+This 3-hour course addresses knowledge and skills needed for selecting, administering, analyzing, interpreting, and discussing reading assessments.
 The foci of the course include utilizing the assessment data for the development of differentiated reading instruction, targeted intervention, and special education referral and review.
-Minimum grade of C required.

 ECT 520.
 Formative and Summative Assessment.
 3 Hours.

 In-depth analysis of testing, assessment, and accountability applied to special education.
-Analysis of applied issues such as standards-based reform, annual yearly progress, response to intervention, and program effectiveness.
-Students will incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.
-[Course is for students in the Alternative Masters Program (AMP) only].
+This course focuses on the analysis of applied issues such as standards-based reform, annual yearly progress, response to intervention, and program effectiveness.
+Students incorporate data-based decision making, IEP development and lesson planning to teach students with disabilities.

 ECT 521.
 IEP Programming and Lesson Planning.
 3 Hours.